fearnworks/GraphCap/doc/core/nodes/caption_nodes.rst

 Overview
 ========
-Caption Perspective Nodes are a specialized category within GraphCap that execute various image captioning perspectives.
+Caption Perspective Nodes are a specialized category within graphcap that execute various image captioning perspectives.
 These nodes leverage advanced vision and language models to extract structured analyses from images.
 They are a core part of the ``graphcap.caption`` module, enabling both artistic analysis and structured graph-based analysis.

 Major Node Types
 ================